Antitrust Remedies in Highly Regulated Industries

 Overview of merger remedies

-As described by the FTC and DOJ, the goal of remedies in merger review is to ‘effectively preserve competition in the relevant market’.2 The antitrust authorities have long recognised that determining an appropriate merger remedy – perhaps especially where the transaction involves a highly regulated industry – requires a close analysis of the facts of each individual transaction.
-Because every merger remedy must be tailored to the circumstances, ‘effective merger remedies . . . come in a wide variety of shapes and sizes’.3 Nonetheless, the antitrust authorities adhere to several key principles requiring that merger remedies (1) should effectively preserve competition, (2) should focus on preserving competition rather than protecting individual competitors, and (3) must be based on a careful application of legal and economic principles to the particular facts of a specific case.4 Only if it is unable to fashion a remedy that satisfies these principles will the DOJ or FTC seek to block the merger.5
+As described by the FTC and DOJ, the goal of remedies in merger review is to effectively preserve efficiencies while maintaining competition in the relevant market.
+The antitrust authorities have long recognised that determining an appropriate merger remedy – perhaps especially where the transaction involves a highly regulated industry – requires a close analysis of the facts of each individual transaction.
+Because every merger remedy must be tailored to the circumstances, ‘[c]arefully tailoring the remedy to the theory of the violation is the best way to ensure that the relief obtained cures the competitive harm’.
+Nonetheless, the antitrust authorities adhere to several key principles requiring that merger remedies (1) must restore competition, (2) should focus on preserving competition rather than protecting individual competitors, (3) must be based on a careful application of legal and economic principles to the particular facts of a specific case and (4) must be enforceable.

-The range of potential remedies typically falls within one of two categories: structural remedies that require divestitures of assets or business divisions; or non-structural conduct remedies that impose behavioural restrictions or requirements on merging firms.6 The DOJ and FTC generally require structural remedies, described by the DOJ as ‘simple [and] relatively easy to administer’, to remedy competitive concerns in horizontal mergers.7 By contrast, where vertical mergers raise competitive concerns, the DOJ and FTC historically have more often relied on conduct remedies, but have imposed structural remedies where conduct remedies are deemed inadequate.
+The range of potential remedies typically falls within one of two categories: structural remedies that require divestitures of assets or business divisions; or non-structural conduct remedies that impose behavioural restrictions or requirements on merging firms.
+The DOJ and FTC generally require structural remedies, described by the DOJ as ‘simple [and] relatively easy to administer’, to remedy competitive concerns in horizontal mergers.
+By contrast, where vertical mergers raise competitive concerns, the DOJ and FTC historically have more often relied on conduct remedies, but have imposed structural remedies where conduct remedies are deemed inadequate.
+This administration has reversed trends set by previous administrations by increasingly seeking structural remedies, including divestitures, to resolve vertical merger concerns.
+For example, in connection with AT&T’s acquisition of Time Warner, the government first sought to impose structural divestitures before eventually seeking, unsuccessfully, to block the deal.

 Structural remedies, including divestitures of assets, business divisions and intellectual property, are common where a merger presents competitive concerns.
-A recent analysis by the FTC of merger remedies over a decade found that 80 per cent of challenged mergers resulted in structural remedies, with 87 per cent of challenged horizontal mergers resulting in a structural remedy.8 When imposing structural remedies, the DOJ and FTC strongly prefer divestitures of ‘existing, intact businesses’ as opposed to a set of assets.9 Where a merging entity proposes discrete asset (as opposed to business) divestitures, the DOJ or FTC may require additional assurances such as an upfront (as opposed to post-close) buyer, or a ‘crown jewels’ provision that would allow regulators to select a group of highly valued assets if the merged entity is otherwise unable to negotiate a satisfactory divestiture.10 The FTC’s recent remedy study found that 69 per cent of the transactions included in the study required an upfront buyer,11 compared with 33 per cent for which a post-close remedy was allowed.
-And, while the agencies have stated a strong preference for business divestitures as opposed to discrete asset divestitures, at least historically, only 40 per cent of structural remedies involved ongoing business divestitures, compared with 67 per cent involving selected assets.12
+An analysis by the FTC of merger remedies over a decade found that 80 per cent of challenged mergers resulted in structural remedies, with 87 per cent of challenged horizontal mergers resulting in a structural remedy.
+When imposing structural remedies, the DOJ and FTC strongly prefer divestitures of an ‘existing business entity that has already demonstrated its ability to compete in the relevant market’.
+Additionally, the antitrust authorities increasingly have required an ‘upfront’ (as opposed to post-close) buyer.
+The FTC’s remedy study found that 69 per cent of the transactions included in the study required an upfront buyer, compared with 33 per cent for which a post-close remedy was allowed.
+And, while the agencies have stated a strong preference for business divestitures as opposed to discrete asset divestitures, at least historically, only 40 per cent of structural remedies involved ongoing business divestitures, compared with 67 per cent involving selected assets.

 The antitrust authorities have a wide range of conduct remedies at their disposal, however these are imposed less frequently than structural remedies.
-According to the DOJ, conduct remedies are often viewed as an option where ‘a structural remedy would eliminate the merger’s potential efficiencies’ but where a remedy is still necessary.13 The most common conduct remedies include firewalls, non-discrimination provisions, mandatory licensing provisions, transparency requirements, anti-retaliatory provisions and the prohibition of certain contracting practices.14 Of course, the antitrust authorities are not limited to specific types of conduct remedies and may tailor consent decrees to the facts of the transaction to maximise the likelihood of an effective remedy.
+According to the DOJ, conduct remedies are viewed as an option where ‘conduct relief is needed to facilitate transition to or support a competitive structural solution’ or where a structural remedy would ‘sacrifice significant efficiencies’ or is ‘infeasible’.
+The most common conduct remedies include firewalls, fair dealing provisions, transparency requirements, non-compete clauses, long-term supply contracts and the prohibition of certain contracting practices.
+Of course, the antitrust authorities are not limited to specific types of conduct remedies and may tailor consent decrees to the facts of the transaction to maximise the likelihood of an effective remedy.
 Conduct remedies, such as transparency provisions that may require a merging entity to share information with regulatory authorities on an ongoing basis, may be particularly relevant to addressing competitive concerns in transactions involving highly regulated industries.
+And as the Remedy Guidelines note, conduct remedies are more likely to be imposed in ‘industries where there already is close government oversight’.

 Highly regulated industries

-The DOJ and FTC recognise the significance of merger review in these highly regulated industries, and have stated that ‘the existence of industry regulation can have a significant impact on crafting an effective remedy.’25 For example, the Merger Remedies Guidelines suggest that where mergers involve other regulatory agencies, ‘collaboration with the regulatory agency is a best practice’ to ensure efficient and effective remedies.26 The DOJ and FTC have also recognised that in highly regulated industries, the industry regulator may be a partner in fashioning a remedy.
-For example, the DOJ may decide not to include certain provisions in a consent decree if in its view such issues would be better handled by regulatory remedies and may be able to make monitoring more efficient by relying on the regulatory agency to ensure compliance.27
+The DOJ and FTC historically recognised the significance of merger review in these highly regulated industries.
+For example, the Merger Remedies Guidelines suggest that where mergers involve other regulatory agencies, monitoring and enforcing remedies may be easier where regulatory oversight already exists.
+The DOJ and FTC have also recognised that in highly regulated industries, the industry regulator may be a partner in fashioning a remedy.
+For example, the DOJ may decide not to include certain provisions in a consent decree if in its view such issues would be better handled by regulatory remedies and may be able to make monitoring more efficient by relying on the regulatory agency to ensure compliance.

 Between these two extremes, there are many regulated industries in which the antitrust authorities share merger review responsibilities with a regulatory agency.
 This dual review model raises many questions about the appropriate balance between the antitrust authorities’ prerogatives with the regulatory agency’s interests and expertise.
 Should the DOJ and FTC defer to regulatory agencies that have the experience and resources to monitor their industries?
 Or should the regulatory agencies’ interests take a back seat in the interest of a consistent approach to antitrust enforcement?
 The following subsections provide an analysis of merger reviews and remedies in three industries with dual review: telecommunications, banking and energy.

 Since the passage of the 1996 Telecommunications Act mandating deregulation of the telephone and wireless industry, there has been significant merger activity in this sector.
-In response, the antitrust authorities and the FCC have imposed a wide range of remedies in telecommunications mergers.36 Generally, the DOJ, which has historically reviewed transactions in the telecommunications space, more often has required structural remedies such as divestitures.
-For example, the DOJ required divestitures in 13 markets in response to the 2004 merger of Cingular Wireless and AT&T;37 divestitures in 16 markets in the 2005 Alltel Corporation/Western Wireless merger;38 and divestiture in eight markets in the 2009 AT&T/Centennial Communications merger.39 Not all remedies imposed by the antitrust authorities were strictly structural.
+In response, the antitrust authorities and the FCC have imposed a wide range of remedies in telecommunications mergers.
+Generally, the DOJ, which has historically reviewed transactions in the telecommunications space, more often has required structural remedies such as divestitures.
+For example, the DOJ required divestitures in 13 markets in response to the 2004 merger of Cingular Wireless and AT&T; divestitures in 16 markets in the 2005 Alltel Corporation/Western Wireless merger; and divestiture in eight markets in the 2009 AT&T/Centennial Communications merger.
+More recently, the DOJ attempted to impose structural remedies in AT&T’s acquisition of Time Warner, and when that remedy was rejected by the parties, the DOJ sued to block the merger.
+Not all remedies imposed by the antitrust authorities were strictly structural.
 The DOJ imposed a conduct remedy in United States v.
 Verizon Communications concerning a series of commercial agreements between Verizon Communications Inc, CellcoPartnership d/b/a/ Verizon Wireless, Comcast Corporation, Time Warner Cable Inc, Bright House Networks LLC and Cox Communications relating to bundling packages.
-The parties agreed to enter into a consent decree requiring that the involved cable companies modify the parties’ joint agreement and prohibited Verizon from selling its products in certain geographic areas.40
+The parties agreed to enter into a consent decree requiring that the involved cable companies modify the parties’ joint agreement and prohibited Verizon from selling its products in certain geographic areas.

+Ultimately, the deal was abandoned owing to scrutiny from both agencies.
 However, the two agencies may not always view transactions in the same light.
 Occasionally, one agency may approve a transaction unconditionally while the other identifies concerns and deems that a remedy is necessary.
-In the Comcast and Time Warner acquisition of Adelphia Communications assets, for example, the FCC imposed conditions months after the FTC had approved the transaction without remedies.44 While the FTC may have opted to defer to the FCC’s decision in this situation, this sort of discrepancy as to outcome can add significant costs to firms in terms of the cost of negotiating with multiple agencies and delay in closing the transaction.
+In the Comcast and Time Warner acquisition of Adelphia Communications assets, for example, the FCC imposed conditions months after the FTC had approved the transaction without remedies.
+While the FTC may have opted to defer to the FCC’s decision in this situation, this sort of discrepancy as to outcome can add significant costs to firms in terms of the cost of negotiating with multiple agencies and delay in closing the transaction.

 Recent mergers approved by FERC suggest that antitrust authorities may defer to FERC’s analysis.
-In March 2016, FERC preliminarily approved Energy Capital Partners and Dynegy Inc’s plans to form a joint venture to acquire ENGIE’s power portfolio.64 FERC did require mediation of at least one market.65 Citing the merger guidelines, FERC explained that the guidelines ‘contemplate using remedies to mitigate any harm to competition’ and required the merging entities to provide a plan for mitigation, which could include divestitures or ‘other mitigation measures’, within 30 days.66 The FTC granted the parties early termination of the Hart–Scott–Rodino waiting period after FERC’s approval.67 In September 2016, FERC approved the merger of Fortis Inc with ITC Investment Holdings Inc without remedy.68 Similarly, no action was brought by the antitrust authorities.
+In March 2016, FERC preliminarily approved Energy Capital Partners and Dynegy Inc’s plans to form a joint venture to acquire ENGIE’s power portfolio.
+FERC did require mediation of at least one market.
+Citing the merger guidelines, FERC explained that the guidelines ‘contemplate using remedies to mitigate any harm to competition’ and required the merging entities to provide a plan for mitigation, which could include divestitures or ‘other mitigation measures’, within 30 days.
+The FTC granted the parties early termination of the Hart–Scott–Rodino waiting period after FERC’s approval.
+In September 2016, FERC approved the merger of Fortis Inc with ITC Investment Holdings Inc without remedy.
+Similarly, no action was brought by the antitrust authorities.

 Balancing remedies with regulation